APCSJava/Pet/README.md

 # Pet
-Illustration of one possible solution for FRQ 2004-2
+Illustrates one possible solution for the AP Computer Science A FRQ 2004-2